How to Start Apprenticeship Training

 Finding an Employer

-In order to become an Apprentice, you will need to get hired as a Trades Trainee with one of our Employer members who will train and enroll you into the apprenticeship program.
-Once you are employed a Powerline Contractor will hire you as a Trades Trainee.
+In order to become an Apprentice, you will need to get hired as a Trades Trainee (TT) with one of our Employer members, who will invest valuable time training you for entry into the Apprenticeship Program.

 Tips: